ash3327/Peer-to-Peer-Communication-App/README.md

     - Use the token ```-h``` to get hints on the arguments.
     - Use the token ```-l``` to show logs of all communication between server and client.
+    - Use the token ```-r``` to change the sampling frequency of all audio messages sent to and received from this server.
     - Press ```Ctrl+C``` for the following:
         - check the ip and port of the server, or
         - terminate the server